Disability Reference Group

 About the Disability Reference Group

 The Disability Reference Group meets six times a year, for two hours each time.
 Sometimes three to four Disability Reference Group members will meet in between the formal meetings.
+Any vacancies will be advertised on the Diversity Register.

 Mr Douglas Herd (Community Co-Chair)